ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 Project architects on the other hand have to follow the architecture constraints and goals given by the committee.
 Within this given space the architect derives architectural decisions on behalf of the project and in cooperation with the team.
 The architect is responsible for his decisions - this includes the decision about how and when to involve the architecture committee.

-Avoid architecture by committee.
+Avoid architecture by committee [Brooks 2010:39].
 The architecture is in the hand of the architect and not in the many hands of the committee.
 Architecture by committee is the guarantee for a bloated product.

 Tools
 ---